iris-hep/idap-200gbps-atlas/servicex/README.md

 Use `none` and it will not set up any sort of distributed `dask` client, which likely means it will run single threaded.
 If you use `local`, then it will create a local in-process distributed client, that will have the same number of workers as there are cores (as determined by python's `multiprocessing` package)

+When using `local`, it is hardcoded to use 8 cores.
+This works for a notebook allocated with 32 GB and 8 cores, and `steps_per_file=20`.
+There is hand tuning here, which I hope will eventually not be required!

 ### `--profile`

 This will write out a `sx_materialize_branches.pstats` file, which you can then run `snakeviz` on.